SuperOfficeDocs/superoffice-docs/docs/documents/office-365-document-integration/prepare-sharepoint-for-set-up.md

 ### For existing users (used to use password)

-Next time a user logs in to online.superoffice.com, after registering the IDP, SuperOffice will recognize the domain name and force the user to switch to IDP authentication.
+Next time a user logs in to `online.superoffice.com`, after registering the IDP, SuperOffice will recognize the domain name and force the user to switch to IDP authentication.

-1. Go to online.superoffice.com
+1. Go to `online.superoffice.com`.
 2. Type in the email address, click **Next**.
-3. Type in the current SuperOffice password, click **[Next**.
+3. Type in the current SuperOffice password, click **Next**.
 4. SuperOffice will recognize the domain name and force the user to switch to IDP authentication. click **O365** to enable O365 authentication for this user.
     * If your browser already has an active O365 session - it will re-use this session to log you automatically in.
     * If your browser has no active O365 session - it will redirect you to your O365 for authentication, before logging you into CRM Online.